jatin7gupta/Product-Quantization/README.md

 ## Return Format (Part 2)

 The `query()` method returns an array contains the candidates for each query.
 Specifically, it returns
 * **candidates** is a list with Q elements, where the i-th element is a **set** that contains at least T integers, corresponds to the id of the candidates of the i-th query.
-For example, assume $T=10$, for some query we have already obtained $9$ candidate points.
-Since $9 < T$, the algorithm continues.
-Assume the next retrieved cell contains $3$ points, then the returned set will contain $12$ points in total.
+For example, assume T=10, for some query we have already obtained 9 candidate points.
+Since 9 < T, the algorithm continues.
+Assume the next retrieved cell contains 3 points, then the returned set will contain 12 points in total.

 ## Implementation details
 Part 2 implements the query method using inverted multi-index list with L1-norm.
 The objective is to query the codebook and obtain at least T candidates for each query.
 A multi-index list for each query is maintained that stores the distance of the query from the corresponding centroids.
 The distance is Manhattan distance(L1/’cityblock’) as per the reasons mentioned above.
 This list is sorted in ascending order of distance to get the centroid that is closest to the query.
 We also maintain a ‘subvectors_clusters’ python dictionary whose key is the tuple of centroids and value is the data points that belong to these centroids calculated from codes.